Nips916/PlatformATC/README.md

 use homeing offsets to set machine 0 infront of tool pockets so no accidents happen when the machine rapids home after some toolpaths.
 I set mine to -1 on the Y and the tool pocket centers are at -.5 on center.

 Need to add safty charge pump to c10 board.
 After closing mach with machine on the all actuators turn on which would not be good.
-Tools will fall out of the collet on mach crashing
+Tools will fall out of the collet on mach crashing - Set pulldown resistors on board?

 Need to add a tool 0 for having an empty spindle.